 The spine is made up of bones, also known as the vertebrae.
 Each vertebra has cartilage discs between them.
 The spine is connected to the ribs at the chest and is divided into three parts:

 - Neck (cervical vertebrae)

 - Chest (thoracic vertebrae)

 The spinal discs consist of a circle of connective tissues with a central gel-like core.
 This makes the spine flexible and also acts as a shock absorber.
 At the centre of this column of vertebrae and discs is the spinal canal, which contains the spinal cord and a bundle of nerve fibres stretching down towards the sacrum.

 The sacrum is a large irregular triangular-shaped bone made up of the five fused vertebrae below the lumbar region and is known as the lower spine.
 The sacrum is inserted like a wedge between the two pelvic bones and is held together by the two sacroiliac joints.
 Many back pain sufferers usually feel the pain where the lumbar and sacrum region of the spine connect because this region is subjected to a large amount of stress due to bad postural habits or strenuous activities.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Spine Pain, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Spine Pain, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.